 Nortje ended the century stand between Pope (56) and Root (59), dismissing both batsmen after the pair had dominated the first hour of play, adding 66 runs to England’s overnight total of 192 for four.

-Thanks largely to Nortje, England were reduced to 318 for nine.
+Thanks largely to Nortje, England was reduced to 318 for nine.

 Then came 41 minutes of mayhem as Wood and Broad indulged themselves against some mediocre bowling when Nortje was out of the attack.